xmos/lib_ethernet/lib_ethernet/doc/rst/ethernet.rst

    :start-on: RGMII_DELAY
    :end-on: RGMII_DELAY_100M

+The default delay values are for Ethernet PHY without any skew compensation.
+For PHY with skew compensation, you may need to adjust the delay, or remove it by setting it the value to 0.

 The pins and functions are listed in Table 2.
 When the 10/100/1000 Mb/s Ethernet MAC is instantiated these pins can no longer be used as GPIO pins, and will instead be driven directly from a Double Data Rate RGMII block, which in turn is interfaced to a set of ports on Tile 1.